MicrosoftDocs/win32/desktop-src/oe/oe-columndatatype.md

 ---
 title: COLUMNDATATYPE enumeration
 description: Do not use.
-Used to specify the type of a column of a database. ms.assetid: 'daa0b0b1-66bf-486d-963e-46725b68623d'
+Used to specify the type of a column of a database. ms.assetid: daa0b0b1-66bf-486d-963e-46725b68623d
+keywords:
-keywords: ["COLUMNDATATYPE enumeration Windows Mail (formerly Outlook Express)", "ACCESSTYPE enumeration Windows Mail (formerly Outlook Express)"]
+- COLUMNDATATYPE enumeration Windows Mail (formerly Outlook Express)
+- ACCESSTYPE enumeration Windows Mail (formerly Outlook Express)
 topic_type:
 - apiref
 api_name: